dustinroepsch/Emoji-Ball/README.md

 `parcel build index.html`

 which will create a new `index.html` with generated `*.js` sources in the `dist` folder, which can be hosted wherever you want.

+### Deploy To Github Pages

+If you want to update the docs folder to deploy to github pages, use the following command:

+`parcel build index.html --public-url /Emoji-Ball/ --out-dir docs`

+If you fork and rename the repository, make sure to change the public-url.